FirelyTeam/firely-docs-firely-server/security/auditing.rst

 AuditEvent logging
 ------------------

 There is no further configuration for AuditEvent logging.
-If you include it in the pipeline, it will start generating AuditEvent resources.
+If you include it in the pipeline, it will start generating AuditEvent resources, conforming to the IHE `Basic Audit Log Patterns (BALP)`_ ImplementationGuide.

 .. note::